Summary

 To make the compilation process more efficient we need to distinguish between different phases during the translation of source code to a working binary program:

-• Compilation: translation of a compilation unit (one .cpp file with all its included headers; often also called translation unit) to a binary .o (object) file.
-Consists of, roughly spoken, two things:
+• Compilation: Translation of a compilation unit (one .cpp file with all its included headers; often also called translation unit) to a binary .o (object) file.
+It consists of, roughly spoken, two things:

 Until now, you've been doing all that in just one command, but it actually makes sense to separate the two phases.